 There’s a lot of podcasts out there, and plenty on prepping.
 Which is great, because who doesn’t want to fill up their commute, chore time, or gun-cleaning afternoon with some interesting information or conversation?

-Whether you’re looking for expert advice, interesting conversation, or quick tips, the podcasting world has something for you.
-But with all of that choice out there, it can be hard to find the right podcast for your tastes and prep.
+Whether you’re looking for expert advice, interesting conversation, or quick tips, or survival stories, the podcasting world has something for you.
+But with all of that choice out there, it can be hard to find the right podcasts to serve as a way to improve your level of prepardeness and your survival skills.

 So, we’ve found the 14 best podcasts, and included a quick explanation of which kind of prepper will be drawn to each.